ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 1. Gems get out of date and I just want to update to stay current and/or
 2. I get security alerts from GitHub and need to (have to) update to stay secure

 The challenge?
-I _always_ forget how to do it.
+I _never_ remember how to do it.
 So...to stop that I recently took a few notes 📝 while I fixed a GitHub security issue related to my blog.
 Below are some command line tools that I ran while debugging and fixing.
 I plan to update this post over time.

 This is meant to be notes and helpful information, not the gospel.
 Use discretion when using 😀.